 5- Type index.html Save as type (All Files) and click save.

-6- Select Azure menu and then load balancers.
+6- Select the Azure menu and then load balancers.

 7- Click on load balancer (lbweb)

 8- In the Load Balancer, I have my Public IP address (lbpublicip).
-Copy it and paste it in the explorer address bar.
+Copy it and paste it into the Explorer address bar.

-9- On the first hit, it has taken me to web1 server.
+9- On the first hit, it took me to the web1 server.

 10- Wait for 4 minutes then hit enter again, it is take you to web2 server.